 Emotional resilience is the ability to bounce back from difficult situations and maintain a positive outlook on life.
 It is an important trait to have, as we all face challenges and setbacks in our lives.
-One philosophy that has been known to help individuals develop emotional resilience is Stoicism.
+One philosophy known to help individuals develop emotional resilience is Stoicism, so here it is: the Stoic’s guide to emotional resilience.

 Stoicism is a philosophy that originated in ancient Greece and was later adopted by the Romans.
 It teaches individuals to focus on what they can control and let go of what they can’t control.
 The Stoics believed that the key to living a good life is to cultivate a strong sense of inner peace and to be indifferent to external events.